 Studio photographers will appreciate that the Nikon D4S (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
+Both the D4S and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D4S was replaced by the Nikon D5, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.